Show your Park PRIDE with Addison Park District

 Environmental stewardship is a prevailing theme for the Addison Park District.
 Whether you are looking for opportunities to connect with nature, recycling outlets, educational programs, tips on how to "Green Up" your home or business, the Addison Park District provides valuable resources to the community.

-Local environmentalists were invited to partcipate in the 2016 FALL PARK PRIDE event on Saturday, Sept.
-24 from 9:00 – 11:30 a.m.
-This community event at Army Trail Nature Center was an opportunity for volunteers to roll up their sleeves to pulling invasive weeds, plant flowers. spread mulch, pick up trash - and have fun getting back to nature.
+Local environmentalists were invited to partcipate in the 2017 SPRING PARK PRIDE event on Saturday, May 13 from 9:00 – 11:30 a.m.
+This community event is an opportunity for volunteers to roll up their sleeves to pulling invasive weeds, plant flowers. spread mulch, pick up trash - and have fun getting back to nature.
 An appreciation cookout will be immediately following the event for all volunteers.
 Call TODAY to register your volunteer group: (630) 233-7275 option 2.